PostHog/posthog.com/contents/blog/feature-flag-benefits-use-cases.md

 #### Use cases

-- To test multiple variations of a pricing table with different information, you set up an experiment with multiple flag variants and track conversion on that page.
+- To test multiple variations of a pricing table with different information, you set up an experiment-type flag with multiple variants and track conversion on that page.
 At the end of the experiment, roll out the winning variant and roll back the losing ones.

 - Have a feature but you aren’t sure how it integrates in production.
-Ship it behind a test-type feature flag, and set distribution to yourself.
+Ship it behind a permission-type feature flag, and set distribution to yourself.
 If a teammate wants to test it too, you can add them to the release conditions as well.

 ### 4. Manage access